Apply Now arrow

 What is a Statement of Cash Flow?

-• Balance Sheet – The balance sheet quickly shows users how much a business is worth at a certain date by listing the assets (what the business owns), liabilities (what the business owes), and the owner’s equity in the company.
+• Balance Sheet — A balance sheet quickly shows users how much a business is worth at a certain date by listing all assets (what the business owns), liabilities (what the business owes), and the owner’s equity in the company.

-• Income Statement – Also called a profit and loss (P&L) statement, the income statement shows a business’s revenues (money coming in), expenses (money going out), and profit (amount of money left over once all obligations are met).
-Income statements can be generated for a given period of time and are typically created to show one month or one full year of activity.
+• Income Statement — Also called a profit and loss (P&L) statement, an income statement shows a business’s revenue (money coming in), expenses (money going out), and profit (amount of money left over once all financial obligations are met).
+Income statements are generated for a specific period of time, typically to show monthly, quarterly, or annual activity.

-• Statement of Cash Flows – The cash flow statement shows changes (inflows and outflows) in cash and cash equivalents over time.
-Financial transactions on the cash flow statement are broken down into one of three categories: operating, investing, and financing activities.
+• Statement of Cash Flows — A cash flow statement shows changes (inflows and outflows) in a business’s cash and cash equivalents over time.
+Financial transactions on the cash flow statement are broken down into one of three categories: operating, investing, or financing activities.

 Ways to prepare a cash flow statement

-There are two methods that can be used to prepare a business statement of cash flows.
+Two methods can be used to prepare a business statement of cash flow.
 Both methods are recognized by the standardized accounting industry guidelines, or Generally Accepted Accounting Principles (GAAP).

-• Direct method – Shows cash activity by listing the money coming into and out of the business.
-Cash flow is calculated by subtracting outflows from inflows.
-Requires accounting software or manual internal processes to track cash receipts and payments.
+• Direct method — This method shows cash activity by listing the total cash coming in and going out of the business, and calculates cash flow by subtracting outflows from inflows.
+The direct method requires accounting software or manual internal processes to track cash receipts and payments.

-• Indirect method – Shows cash outflows as they relate to profit, providing users with a reconciliation of cash flow to net income.
-This method also factors in depreciation for fixed assets and capital expenditures, like buildings and equipment, into the presented cash flow.
+• Indirect method — This method shows cash outflows as they relate to profit, providing users with a reconciliation ratio of cash flow to net income.
+This method also factors depreciation for fixed assets, non-cash items, and capital expenditures — like real estate and equipment — into the presented cash flow.

 What’s on the Statement of Cash Flows?

-As previously mentioned, the cash flow statement categorizes transactions into three categories.
-Separating cash into these categories helps business owners see where income is coming from and being used as well as identify areas where the business can improve or increase cash flow.
+As mentioned, a cash flow statement categorizes transactions into three categories.
+Separating cash into these categories helps business owners see where income is coming from and how it’s being used, as well as identify areas where the business can improve or increase cash flow.

 Cash from operating activities

-Cash flow from operating activities is broken down into inflows and outflows in order of liquidity in this section of the cash flow statement as follows:
+Cash flow from operating activities is broken down into inflows and outflows in order of liquidity.
+This includes:

 Cash from operating activities – cash inflows